kyma-project/btp-manager/docs/user/03-50-service-binding-rotation.md

 }
 ```

-You can list multiple parameters in the `secret`.
-To do so, separate "key": "value" pairs with commas as in this example:
+To list multiple parameters in the Secret, separate "key": "value" pairs with commas.
+See this example:
 ```yaml
 secret-parameter:
   '{